giovanniboscu/continuous-section-field/cuf/tutorials/variable_material_t_section/csf-cuf_template.md

 ## Building the T-section example step by step

-This tutorial shows how a complete CSF-CUF beam analysis is assembled from a small set of YAML files.
+This tutorial shows how a complete CUF beam analysis is assembled from a small set of YAML files.

 The example is a non-prismatic T-section beam whose cross-section and material properties vary continuously along its length.
 Both ends of the beam are fully clamped.